Configuring AWS Instances for Redis Enterprise Software

 In addition, some instance types are optimized for EBS backed volumes and some are not.
-If you are using persistent storage, you should use an instance type that is, if disk drain rate matters to your database implementation.
+If you are using persistent storage, you should use an instance type that is, especially if disk drain rate matters to your database implementation.

 When configuring the Security Group:

-- Define a custom TCP rule for port 8443 to allow web browser access to the RS management UI from the IP address/ range you will use to access the UI.
+- Define a custom TCP rule for port 8443 to allow web browser access to the RS management UI from the IP address/ range you use to access the UI.

 - If you are using the DNS resolving option with RS, define a DNS UDP rule for port 53 to allow access to the databases' endpoints by using the DNS resolving mechanism.
 For additional details, refer to DNS.

 - To create a cluster that has multiple nodes all running as instances on AWS, you need to define a security group that has an All TCP rule for all ports, 0 - 65535, and add it to all instances that are part of the cluster.
-This will make sure that all nodes are able to communicate with each other.
+This makes sure that all nodes are able to communicate with each other.
 To limit the number of open ports, you can open just the ports used by RS.

-After successfully launching the instances, setup the cluster as described in Initial setup - creating a new cluster.
+After successfully launching the instances, set up the cluster as described in Initial setup - creating a new cluster.